Redefining Technology

 D.Strategic decision-making

-Is your workforce trained in leveraging AI tools for grid leadership?
+Is your workforce trained in utilizing AI tools specifically for grid management and leadership in the energy sector?

 5/6